 - Traveling in Central China: There will be many rainy days but it should be quite warm.
 Bring layers if you get cold in air-conditioning but you won't need anything too warm or heavy.
 You will need a good rain jacket and shoes that you don't mind getting wet.

 - Traveling in the South: As with April, it'll be warm during the day, even hot, and humid.
 Bring light clothes that will feel comfortable under rain gear.
 You may want a heavier layer at night, but light pants will probably be the warmest thing you'll need.

-What's Great About Visiting China in May
+Pros and Cons of Visiting China in May

 - Labor Day (or May Day) used to be a week-long holiday, but with just one day off now, it shouldn't be a big problem to travel during that time.
-You may find larger crowds as tourist sights and worse traffic.
+You may find larger crowds at tourist sights and worse traffic.